 I find it awesome to be able to jump from East 34th Street to North Williamsburg in just a few minutes and in such a calm setting.
 Don’t miss out on the modern boats on your next visit!
 They have a full bar and plenty of treats (even GF)!

-If you’re crazy over dogs like me, it’s also a great place to go pet all the dogs or at least enjoy how cute they are like this good boy:
+If you’re crazy about dogs like me, it’s also a great place to go pet all the dogs or at least enjoy how cute they are like this good boy:

 5) Don’t forget about Brooklyn